axelarnetwork/axelar-examples/README.md

 cp .env.example .env
 ```

-Then update to your own private key.
+Then update to your own private key for EVM.
+Add your own mnemonic for Cosmos wallet.

 ## Print wallet balances